 Equipment (and skills) you will need to get started in Professional Real Estate Photography:

-The purpose of this post is to serve as a simple and incomplete checklist for someone who is looking to get into Real Estate Photography as a career option.
+The purpose of this post is to serve as a basic checklist for someone who is looking to get into Real Estate Photography as a career option.
 This post is intended to help you understand a few key things Avista Media looks for in our professionals and focusing on an overview of what kind of equipment you’ll need.
 When we have time, we will update this to include some of the “out of scope” topics to help those seeking knowledge; for now, there is plenty on Google and YouTube.

 ADVANCED UNDERSTANDING OF PHOTOGRAPHY THEORY

 This is an expectation of any photographer that wants to be a professional and is beyond the scope of this post.
 If you don’t have this, join a photography club, attend meetings, and ask questions; it’ll help get you closer.

 This is an expectation of any photographer that wants to be a professional.
 You’ll need to understand how essential a good workflow is and how having one will save you (and a client) valuable time.
 We teach our professionals our workflow and system to better serve our clients with a predictable service.